lezer-parser/website/site/docs/guide/index.md

 Being meticulous about assigning tags can be a great help to users of your grammar's output.
 See the tag guide (FIXME) for some guidelines.

+You'll usually also want to assign a tag to your `@top` rule, which will determine the tag assigned to the whole tree produced by the grammar.
+If you don't, it will default to `document`.

 Parts that aren't plain ASCII words can be escaped with double quotes using JSON escaping rules.
 It is possible for a part to have a value, written `lang=javascript`.